The vehicle should be clean and cool. There should be no unresolved issues with related components prior to installation.

 Chock the rear wheels, and set the parking brake.

 Remove the screws and push-pins attaching the wheel well liner to the body.

 On the clutch master cylinder (CMC), pull the metal retaining clip to the "unlock" position with needle-nose pliers or by inserting and twisting a flat-blade screwdriver.

-Using a pair of wrenches, hold the fitting on the clutch flex line still, and unscrew the fitting on the metal side, separating the lines.
+Using a pair of wrenches, hold the fitting on the clutch flex line still, and unscrew the tube nut on the metal line side, separating them.
 Catch any fluid that spills with a suitable container for proper disposal.

 Carefully pry the CDV fitting straight out of the clutch master cylinder with the hard line attached.

 Pull downward on the plastic retaining clip holding the hard line to the chassis to disengage it.
 Unclip the retainer, and move it from the old clutch line to the new one.
 Remove the old hard line with the CDV attached.

 Ensure that the o-ring is present on the old CDV fitting (not stuck in CMC) and the new o-ring is present on the new CDV Delete fitting.
 Lightly grease the o-ring with silicone or PTFE lubricant, being careful not to get any inside the fitting.

 Push the retaining clip of the CMC back into the "lock" position.
 Move the new line into place, and insert the fitting into the CMC until it locks into place.

 Attach and tighten the other end of the new hard line to the existing flex line.
 Examine the hard line path.
 The line is malleable, and may be bent slighlty as needed to adjust its position to avoid obstructions.
 Adjust the retaining clip position and slide it back onto its mounting stud.